 with the Hilbert space structure

 where each $\mathcal{H}_{Q^{(n)}}$ is a two-dimensional space corresponding to each spin from $k=2$ to $N$.
 This can be verified by looking at the specific structure of the algebras $J_j$ in Eqs. (\ref{eq:JordanAlg_1})-(\ref{eq:JordanAlg_6}).
-There is only a single $j$ in this case, thus it is omitted in Eq. (\ref{HE_spinchain}).
-Note that in our notation of space structure the $S$ space is interacting with the rightmost one, $\mathcal{H}_{Q_j^{(1)}}$, and because dim(dim$\mathcal{H}_A)=1$ in this case, it is omitted in Eq. (\ref{HE_spinchain}).
-If an extra spin, say, spin 0, is attached as $S^\prime$ to the spin 1, the algebra on $\mathcal{H}_E$, which is determined by the dynamical Lie algebra $L$, changes.
+There is only a single $j$ in this case; thus it is omitted in Eq. (\ref{HE_spinchain}).
+Note that in our space structure notation, the $S$ space interacts with the rightmost one, $\mathcal{H}_{Q_j^{(1)}}$, and because dim(dim$\mathcal{H}_A)=1$ in this case, it is omitted in Eq. (\ref{HE_spinchain}).
+If an extra spin, say, spin 0, is attached as $S^\prime$ to spin 1, the algebra on $\mathcal{H}_E$, which is determined by the dynamical Lie algebra $L$, changes.
 Namely, the connected algebra $L_c$ becomes that of Eq. (\ref{eq:str_sub_Lc}), i.e., the full su($\cdot$) algebra on $\mathcal{H}_E$.

-A simple example in which the split of $\mathcal{H}_A$ can be observed is a chain of three spins-1/2, whose hamiltonian is
+A simple example in which the split of $\mathcal{H}_A$ can be observed is a chain of three spins-1/2, whose Hamiltonian is

-which may be seen as a special case of the XX hamiltonian.
-Then, with the spin 1 being the $S$ subsystem, this $ih_0^\mathrm{XX^\prime}$ is of the type of $\mathfrak{S}_4$, and there is a $Z^*$ operator acting on $\mathcal{H}_A$, which is $X_3$ on the spin 3 in the basis used above (See Eq. (\ref{eq:JordanAlg_6})).
-The Hilbert space structure under $ih_0^\mathrm{XX^\prime}$ and su(2) (for the spin 1) is the one in Eq. (\ref{eq:str_sub_e}), namely,
+which may be regarded as a special case of the XX Hamiltonian.
+Then, with the spin 1 being the $S$ subsystem, this $ih_0^\mathrm{XX^\prime}$ is of the type $\mathfrak{S}_4$, and there is a $Z^*$ operator acting on $\mathcal{H}_A$, which is $X_3$ on spin 3 in the basis used above (See Eq. (\ref{eq:JordanAlg_6})).
+The Hilbert space structure under $ih_0^\mathrm{XX^\prime}$ and su(2) (for spin 1) is the one in Eq. (\ref{eq:str_sub_e}), namely,